Recovery Housing Basics

 Recovery housing can be accessed by seeking it out independently or through a treatment provider or other organizations who may refer their clients to recovery housing.

-As with any provider of services satisfaction is very individual.
-What worked well for one person may not work as well for another.
 There are basic considerations that can provide some guidance during your search:

 Provides a clean and safe environment that complies with all federal, state and local laws.